benbenbenbenbenbenbenbenbenben/webex-teams-bot-guide/README.md

 Payload contains our room_id set already in main.py when the webhook was received.
 We will assign the message (which contains the text we want to send) to 'markdown' which will be added in our payload.

-Very much like the get request earlier we can check the doc to see the URL we need to hit: https://developer.webex.com/docs/api/v1/messages/create-a-message
+>Very much like the get request earlier we can check the doc to see the URL we need to hit: https://developer.webex.com/docs/api/v1/messages/create-a-message

 Instead of using ```data=json.dumps(payload)``` we can pass the payload to the ```json``` parameter in the request which will encode it automatically for us.

 There is no need for this function to return anything back.

+Our function will be:

 ```py
 def post_message(payload, message, headers):